How do I make an appointment?

 How does counseling help?

 - Counseling provides support and understanding.
-Counselors listen, without judging.
+Your clinician will listen without judging.

 - Counseling provides perspective.